Topological and Temporal Stability Analysis of the Lightning Network: Results

 \subsubsection{Scale-free network properties}

 A scale-free network is characterized by a degree distribution that follows a power law, at least asymptotically.
-Mathematically, the probability $P(k)$ that a node has degree $k$ follows $P(k) \sim k^{-\alpha}$, where $\alpha$ is typically between 2 and 3\cite{Clauset}.
+Mathematically, the probability $P(k)$ that a node has degree $k$ follows $P(k) \sim k^{-\alpha}$, where $\alpha$ is typically between 2 and 3\citep{Clauset}.
 This distribution implies that while most nodes have few connections and a small number of nodes, that are known as \textit{hubs}, are highly connected and play a critical role in maintaining the structure and function of the network.
-Typically, the LN is expected to exhibit high clustering with localized connectivity.
-Recent longitudinal studies have confirmed both its persistent sparsity and the dominance of a small number of high-degree nodes in its topology\cite{Zabka2021, Zabka2024}.
+Recent studies have shown both its persistent sparsity and the dominance of a small number of high-degree nodes in its topology\citep{Zabka2021, Zabka2024}, but we want to confirm this over a broad time frame and also highlight the trend.

-The key characteristics of a scale-free network include: (1) Most nodes have a low degree, and the network exhibits a heavy-tailed degree distribution.
-(2) A small number of nodes have a very high degree, making the presence of \textit{hubs} a defining feature.
-(3) There is no characteristic scale for node connectivity, which gives rise to the term "scale-free".
-(4) In comparison to random graphs, scale-free networks are generally robust to random failures, as the chance of a critical amount of high-degree nodes failing concurrently is very small\cite{Rohrer2019}.
+The key characteristics of a scale-free network include: (i) Most nodes have a low degree, and the network exhibits a heavy-tailed degree distribution. (ii) A small number of nodes have a very high degree, making the presence of so-called \textit{hubs} a defining feature. (iii) There is no characteristic scale for node connectivity, which gives rise to the term "scale-free". (iv) In comparison to random graphs, scale-free networks are known as more robust to random failures because highly connected hubs are rarely selected at random, although they remain comparatively vulnerable to targeted attacks\citep{Rohrer2019}.
+Similar have also been observed across a broad collection of empirical scale-free networks when compared with preferential-attachment models\citep{Adami2026}.

-In this work, we aimed to numerically confirm the scale-free nature and power-law degree distribution of the LN over the available time frame.
-To this end, we adopted the methodology presented in \cite{Rohrer2019}, namely, fitting a power-law curve to the empirical degree distributions of our LN snapshots.
+Several point estimates for power-law curves have appeared in the LN literature.
+For instance, in \citep{Rohrer2019}, the reported estimate of $|\alpha|$ is 2.18, while in \citep{Mahdizadeh2023} it is 2.28.
+These findings provide fragmentary support for the conclusion that the LN exhibits power-law characteristics over time.
+In this study, we aimed to extensively verify the scale-free nature and power-law degree distribution of the LN over a broader time frame.
+To this end, we adopted the methodology proposed in \citep{Rohrer2019}, namely, fitting a power-law curve to the empirical degree distributions of the LN snapshots.

-\textit{Figure~\ref{fig04}} presents a graphical representation of the fitted curves.
-The average estimate for the power-law exponent $|\alpha|$ is 2.19±0.09\footnote{In \cite{Rohrer2019}, the point estimate of $|\alpha|$ is 2.18, in \cite{Mahdizadeh2023} is 2.28.
-Our estimates range from 2.07 in early 2019 to 2.33 at the end of 2023.}, which supports the conclusion that the LN consistently exhibits scale-free characteristics over time.
-The average coefficient of determination for the fitted curves is 0.84±0.01, indicating a good fit in comparison with a simple log-log linear model alternative.